ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The exchange of Authorization Request and Authorization Response between Client and AS MUST be secured, as specified by the transport profile of ACE used between Client and KDC.

-The exchange of Joining Request and Joining Response between Client and KDC MUST be secured, as a result of the transport profile of ACE used between Client and KDC.
+The Joining Request and Joining Response, and all further communications between the Client and the KDC MUST be sent over the secure channel established as a result of the transport profile of ACE used between Client and KDC.

-All further communications between the Client and the KDC MUST be secured, for instance with the same security mechanism used for the Key Distribution exchange.

 All communications between a Client and the other group members MUST be secured using the keying material provided in {{key-distr}}.

 # Authorization to Join a Group {#sec-auth}

-This section describes in detail the format of messages exchanged by the participants when a node requests access to a group.
+This section describes in detail the format of messages exchanged by the participants when a node requests access to a given group.
 This exchange is based on ACE {{I-D.ietf-ace-oauth-authz}}.

 As defined in {{I-D.ietf-ace-oauth-authz}}, the Client requests from the AS an authorization to join the group through the KDC (see {{ssec-authorization-request}}).
 If the request is approved and authorization is granted, the AS provides the Client with a proof-of-possession access token and parameters to securely communicate with the KDC (see {{ssec-authorization-response}}).